So you want to be a freelancer? (Or at least you think you do.)

 - User friendly.
 Wix is intuitive and has built-in features that make it easy to use for beginners who don’t have experience building websites.

 - Business tools.
-Wix offers over 250 professional solutions you can take advantage of to further customize your website.
+Wix offers a wide range of professional solutions you can take advantage of to further customize your website.

 - Super secure.
 Wix maintains a 24/7 team of cybersecurity experts to optimize the WIX infrastructure and detect and prevent any vulnerabilities or potential attacks.

 Wix offers a number of different pricing plans intended for different types of businesses and uses.
-As a freelancer starting out, you would likely want to go with Wix’s Unlimited plan.
+As a freelancer starting out, you would likely want to go with Wix’s Light plan.

 - Free domain for one year